Murder of Suellen Evans

 Suellen Evans (April 1, 1944 – June 30, 1965) was a college student taking summer courses at the University of North Carolina at Chapel Hill (UNC) who was stabbed and slashed to death at the campus' Coker Arboretum when she fought off a rape attempt.
 The killer has never been identified, and investigations have gone cold over the years, the murder having a lasting impact on the community and local police force.
-Renewed interest was brought into the investigation of Suellen's murder by more recent murders of female co-eds at the same university, specifically Eve Carson and Faith Hedgepath, and the police are asking the public for information leading to answers and even the killer(s) responsible.
+Renewed interest was brought into the investigation of Evans' murder by more recent murders of female students at the same university, specifically Eve Carson and Faith Hedgepath, and the police are asking the public for information leading to answers and even the killer(s) responsible.

 Background

-Suellen Evans was originally from Mooresville, North Carolina, her father Glenn, then working as a postman.
-She primarily attended Catawba College in Salisbury, majoring in Home Economics.
-Suellen was taking summer classes at UNC to get the remaining credits she needed for her acceptance at the University of North Carolina at Greensboro.
-She was remembered to have quickly made friends during her stay in the city.
+Suellen Evans was from Mooresville, North Carolina.
+Her father Glenn was a postman.
+She primarily attended Catawba College in Salisbury, studying home economics, and hoped to be a teacher.
+Evans was taking summer classes at UNC to get the remaining credits she needed for her acceptance at the University of North Carolina at Greensboro.